 Zooplankton

 Zooplankton was collected from a ring net deployed under the ice at the ice camp between April 22 and June 10 in 2015 and between May 16 and July 18 in 2016.
 This sampler, composed of a 1 m diameter circular frame mounted with a 4 m long 200 µm mesh size conical plankton net was lowered cod-end first to avoid filtration during the descent, using an electric winch.
 An additional 50 µm net with an aperture of 10 cm in diameter was attached to the side of the metal ring to sample eggs and small zooplankton larvae while the main net collected the mesozooplankton fraction.
 This sampling device was hauled vertically from a depth of 100 m (2015 and 2016) or 350 m (only in 2016), 10 m above the seafloor to the surface at a speed of about 30m min-1.
 The filtered volume was estimated by a KC Denmark flowmeter placed in the mouth of the 200 µm mesh net.
 Samples were preserved in 10% buffered formalin seawater solution for further taxonomic analyses.
-Classification and count of the 200 µm mesh net samples from both campaigns were performed using the zooscan by the PIQv team at l’Observatoire Océanographique de Villefranchesur-Mer, France, following their protocol.
+Classification and count of the 200 µm mesh net samples from both campaigns were performed using the zooscan by the PIQv team at l’Observatoire Océanographique de Villefranche-sur-Mer, France, following their protocol.
 Figure 14 shows the time series of the abundance of copepods (the dominant group of zooplankton in the Arctic) for the first 100 m and 350 m of the water column in 2016.

 Highest copepod abundance was observed in late May and early June in both the top 100 m and over 350 m hauling depths.
 At the beginning of the sampling period, abundance was approximately 10 times higher in the first 100 m of the water column than over 350 m, suggesting that copepods were agglomerating near the surface to exploit the ice algae production before the start of phytoplankton production.
 Abundance started to decrease during the first week of June.
 The family of Oithonidae and the order of Calanoida were the two most abundant groups over the 2 sampling depths.
 Oithonidae was more abundant over the top 100m layer as this group is probably mainly composed of small epipelagic Oithona similis one of the most numerous copepods in the Arctic.
 Calanoida, the most common copepod order, which includes the families Calanidae (including species such as Calanus spp.) and Acartiidae, was the dominant group over the 350m depth haul.